Skip to main content

 Assignment

-Start with a visual search and collect images that resonate with you.
-Then, assemble them into a mood board—any format works.
-Choose images that evoke emotion, reflect your word list, or simply speak to you.
+Start with a visual search and collect images that resonate with you, not just literally, but emotionally.
+Choose images that reflect your word list, or not.
+Collect more than you need.

 Method 5 | Restrictions